Table of Contents[Hide][Show]

 Another example is our 3 Minute Bun.
 It is ZERO net carbs and can be loaded with any of your favorite fillings.

 Is bread better than cereal for a diabetic?

 This is another question that often gets asked and the answer is yes.
-I'd choose a slice of bread over most breakfast cereals any day because most cereals are way too high in sugar.
+If you had to choose, a slice of bread over most breakfast cereals would be a better choice any day because most cereals are way too high in sugar.

 Of course, not all breakfast cereals are made alike, but generally speaking, bread will contain less carbs, and far less sugar (and salt) than most common breakfast cereals.